arpitbbhayani/articles/blogs/decipher-single-xor.md

 ![https://user-images.githubusercontent.com/4745789/85209704-ad586700-b357-11ea-8b7c-4d4616af609a.png](https://user-images.githubusercontent.com/4745789/85209704-ad586700-b357-11ea-8b7c-4d4616af609a.png)

-In the illustration above, we see that the message decrypted through key `82` is, in fact, our original message, while the other retrieved plain texts looks scrambled and garbage.
+In the illustration above, we see that the message decrypted through key `82` is, in fact, our original message, while the other retrieved plain texts look scrambled and garbage.
 Doing this visually is very easy as we, as humans, are able to comprehend familiarity but how will a computer recognize this?

 We need a way to quantify the closeness of a text to a genuine English sentence.
 Closer the decrypted text is to be a genuine English sentence, the closer it would be to our original plain text.